plone/plone.api/docs/contribute/conventions.rst

 Grouping and sorting
 --------------------

-Since Plone has such a huge code base, we don't want to lose developer time figuring out into which group some import goes (standard lib?, external package?, etc.).
+Since Plone has such a huge code base, we don't want to loose developer time figuring out into which group some import goes (standard lib?, external package?, etc.).
 So we just sort everything alphabetically and insert one blank line between `from foo import bar` and `import baz` blocks.
 Conditional imports